d-qoi/TelegramBots/FeedbackBot/README.md

 ## Starting the bot

-You need to call the bot and pass in the auth key you received from @botfather on telegram
+You need to call the bot and pass in the auth key you received from @botfather on telegram To set a custom info message, pass:
+  `-i "This is the message (in quotes) called when /info is called in chat"` --help explains the rest of the arguments.

 ## Commands
 * /start or /cancel: Restarts the current instance, and returns to the initial prompt.
 Use when the bot is acting up.
 * /info: Prints info, can be set through initial arguments
 * /help: Prints basic help
+* /resolve: Removes the current thread, callable by user or admin.

 ## How to use this bot